Montalcino (Siena), a village in Tuscany

 Montalcino is located quite close to three major cities so reaching here is fairly easy.
-The easiest way to reach the town is by trains.
+The easiest way to reach the town is by train.
 There are several trains that leave for Montalcino from Siena, Florence and Pisa each day at regular intervals.
 There are also quite a lot of buses which reach the town from these three cities and other smaller towns in the province.
 Buses are usually quite comfortable and punctual and the tickets are easily available except in peak tourist seasons.
 Those who have their own cars can reach Montalcino quite easily by road.

 Montalcino is not a very large town so visitors can easily move around without much problem.
-Most quarters of the town can be explored on foot since streets here quite beautiful and not very crowded.
+Most quarters of the town can be explored on foot since streets are beautiful and not very crowded.
 Another option is to travel by the local public buses which are widely used by the locals.
 Local buses cover most parts of the town and tickets are quite inexpensive.
 Visitors can also purchase a day pass if they prefer.
-Those who have their own cars can easily move around the city in their own car, parking is usually not much of a problem.
+Those who have their own cars can easily move around the city in their car, parking is usually not much of a problem.
 Traffic tends to increase in Montalcino in the peak tourist seasons.

 Stay and Accommodation in Montalcino, Tuscany

 Thanks to the rise in tourism, Montalcino has plenty of hotels to choose from.
 Most hotels in town are simple and comfortable, but there are also a few luxurious hotels.
 A majority of the hotels can be found around the center of the town and there are also a few good bed & breakfasts in Montalcino that provide good and comfortable rooms for quite low prices.
 Some good hotels to try in town are Hotel Vecchia Oliviera, Castello Di Velona (which has also a spa), Hotel Al Brunello, Albergo Giglio and Albergo Bellaria.